 There’s a famous saying by the boxing legend Muhammad Ali: “It isn’t the mountains ahead to climb that wear you out, it’s the pebble in your shoe.”
-The pebble in your shoe, in this case, refers to the petty concerns and worries that can slow you down if you don’t get rid of them.
+The pebble in your shoe, in this case, are he petty concerns that slow you down.
 Tossing them away will make your ascent to the peak a smoother and far more enjoyable experience.

 All my best on your journey,

 Reflection Question: Are you prone to worrying about the small stuff?
-What steps can you take to begin shifting your thoughts?
+What steps can you take to stop worrying and begin shifting your thoughts?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.